Ebazhanov/linkedin-skill-assessments-quizzes/front-end-development/front-end-development-quiz.md

 - [ ] figure
 - [ ] p

 #### Q82.
-Which attribute is uses to add text to an image that will be displayed if the image does not load and read out to screen reader users?
+Which attribute is used to add text to an image that will be displayed if the image does not load and read out to screen reader users?

 - [ ] title
 - [ ] data